tryfan918/tryfan918/README.md

 ## Hi there 👋
-- 🔭 I’m currently working
+- 🔭 I’m currently working on a workflow that will help to process interferometric synthetic aperture radar (InSAR) data.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to manage databases using SQL through python APIs.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open-source projects that involve processing geospatial data, creating infomrative maps and data visualization.
 <!--
 **tryfan918/tryfan918** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.